Channel Revision Published Runs on

 # See LICENSE file for licensing details.

-"""#Service Mesh Library.
+"""# Service Mesh Library.

-Service meshes provide a range of capabilities for routing, controlling, and monitoring traffic.
-A key feature of many service meshes is the ability to restrict traffic between Pods based on L4 and L7 criteria.
-For example, defining that a Pod MetricsScraper can `GET` from Pod MetricsProducer at `/metrics` on port `9090`, but SomeOtherPod cannot.
+applications.
+A key feature is the ability to restrict traffic between Pods.
+For example, you can define that Pod MetricsScraper can `GET` from Pod MetricsProducer

 requires: